 The association hosts tournaments around the country, allowing more people to learn about and watch the sport.

-A big reason for the popularity of the game among Boomers is that it helps them stay physically active, albeit on a smaller court, with a slightly lower net and larger, slower-paced balls relative to tennis.
-This means it can be enjoyed by people who may not be in good enough physical shape to play tennis, but still enjoy similar games.
+A big reason for the popularity of the game among older adults is that it helps them stay physically active, albeit on a smaller court, with a slightly lower net and larger, slower-paced balls relative to tennis.
+This means it can be enjoyed by people who may not be able to play tennis, but enjoy similar games.

 For players of any age, pickleball offers the mental and physical challenge and hand-eye coordination required by a game like ping-pong while providing more physical activity—often outdoors.
 At the same time, it’s generally less strenuous and easier to learn how to play pickleball than a more-intense racquet sports like racquetball or tennis, which can take months of practice to play well.
 By comparison, pickleball is generally easier and faster to learn.